nadeemb53/gen-art-platform/README.md

 3. Use a caching mechanism: Implement caching at various levels (in-memory, server-side, or client-side) to reduce the load on the database and improve response times.
 Popular caching solutions include Redis, Memcached, or even a CDN for caching static assets.

 4. Rate limiting: Implement rate limiting to prevent abuse of the API and to ensure fair usage among clients.
 Rate limiting can be applied at various levels, such as IP address, user account, or API key.

-### Improvement Proposals

-1. Implement different pricing strategies for minting NFTs, such as Step Dutch Auction and Linear Dutch Auction.
-2. Provide a feature for users to stake their NFTs and earn rewards based on the popularity of the project.
-3. Implement a governance system for the platform, allowing users to vote on upgrades and new features.

 ### APIs